Crossed laser phase plates for transmission electron microscopy

 \section{Introduction}

-A phase plate increases the contrast of weak-phase objects in transmission electron microscopy (TEM) by phase-shifting the unscattered component of the transmitted electron wave \cite{Axelrod2024}.
-In the growing field of cryo-electron microscopy of biological specimens (cryo-EM), such a phase plate is highly sought-after as a means to improve the detection of small proteins \cite{Lander2021}, discrimination of conformational states of molecules \cite{Herreros2023}, and visualization of multi-scale structural features in electron tomograms \cite{Mahamid2016, Turk2020}.
+A phase plate increases the contrast of weak-phase objects in transmission electron microscopy (TEM) by phase-shifting the unscattered component of the transmitted electron wave relative to the scattered component \cite{Axelrod2024, Glaeser2013, Malac2021}.
+In the growing field of cryo-electron microscopy (cryo-EM) of biological specimens, such a phase plate is highly sought-after as a means to improve the detection and alignment of small proteins \cite{Lander2021, Zhang2020}, discrimination of conformational states of molecules \cite{Herreros2023}, and visualization of multi-scale structural features in electron tomograms \cite{Mahamid2016, Turk2020}.
 Additionally, a phase plate which affords precise control of the electron beam phase across multiple exposures enables advanced imaging schemes \cite{Petrov2022}.

+While a number of different phase plate designs have been explored in electron microscopy since the first proposals in the 1940s, the implementation of a stable, robust device has proven difficult \cite{Glaeser2013}.
+Placement of materials in or near the path of the imaging electrons leads to variability in phase plate behavior due to charging and radiation damage to the device, as well as signal loss and imaging artifacts \cite{Danev2014, Obermair2020, Buijsse2020}.
+While the Volta phase plate, based on a thin carbon film in the diffraction plane of the microscope, has proven the most successful implementation of phase contrast in electron microscopy, the above instabilty and signal loss have discouraged its use \cite{Danev2016, Buijsse2020, Danev2021b}.

-The continuous-wave laser phase plate (LPP) uses a high-intensity laser focus, generated by enhancement in a Fabry-P\'erot cavity, to phase shift the unscattered part of the electron beam \cite{Mueller2010, Schwartz2017, Schwartz2019}.
+Recently, the laser phase plate (LPP) demonstrated the potential to improve upon previous designs.
+By imparting phase shift via Compton scattering, the LPP eschews materials in the path of the electron beam, avoiding the associated pitfalls of material-based phase plates \cite{Axelrod2024}.
+The LPP uses a high-intensity continuous-wave laser focus, generated by enhancement in a Fabry-P\'erot cavity, to phase shift the unscattered part of the electron beam \cite{Mueller2010, Schwartz2017, Schwartz2019}.